 Heritage Hall 360R

-Research and Teaching Interests: US and US South — civil rights, politics, race relations, religion, economics, and violence
+Research and Teaching Interests: US and US South — civil rights, politics, race relations, religion, economics, labor, violence

 - BA, Birmingham-Southern College, 1983, Political Science and Economics

 Glenn Feldman holds five degrees from three different schools in four subjects, including a PhD in History.
 He was ranked the top student in the Auburn University Graduate School out of 3,500+ students by the AU Graduate Faculty Council.
 Feldman also has two undergraduate degrees, both summa cum laude.
 He earned the first as a double-major in Political Science and Economics in less than three years.